What is a cash-out refinance?

 - A credit score of at least 620

-- DTI ratio (including the new loan) of 43% or less
+- Debt-to-income ratio (including the new loan) of 43% or less

 - Verification of your income and employment

-These rules apply to most conventional cash-out refinances.
+These requirements apply to most conventional cash-out refinances.

-The requirements for FHA and VA cash-out refinances are slightly different, as we explain below.
+However, the refi requirements for FHA and VA loan cash-out refinances are slightly different, as we explain below.

-- A conventional cash-out refinance allows you to borrow up to 80% of your home’s value with a minimum credit score of 620
+- Conventional loans: A conventional cash-out refinance allows you to borrow up to 80% of your home’s value with a minimum credit score of 620

-- An FHA cash-out refinance allows you to borrow up to 80% of your home’s value.
-You’ll have to pay upfront fees that are financed into the loan, as well as a mortgage insurance fee.
+- FHA loans: An FHA cash-out refinance allows you to borrow up to 80% of your home’s value.
+You’ll have to pay upfront fees that are financed into the loan, as well as an annual mortgage insurance fee just like you would on any other new FHA mortgage.
 A credit score of at least 600 is typically required

-- A VA cash-out refinance (available to veterans, Reserve and National Guard members, active-duty servicemembers, and certain surviving spouses) lets you borrow up to 100% of the home’s value, though many lenders cap it at 90%.
-You’ll be charged upfront fees that are financed into the loan, unless you are a veteran with a service-related disability
+- VA loans: A VA cash-out refinance (available to veterans, Reserve and National Guard members, active-duty service members, and certain surviving spouses) lets you borrow up to 100% of the home’s value, though many lenders cap the LTV at 90%.
+VA cash-out refinance loans charge upfront fees that are financed into the loan, unless you are a veteran with a service-related disability

 The right type of cash-out refinance loan for you will depend on your current mortgage and what you’re able to qualify for.

-- Check rates from a few lenders to see who can offer you the best cash-out refinance rate and fees
+- Check rates from a few lenders to see which can offer you the best cash-out refinance rate and fees

 - Choose a lender and complete a refinance application